Header photo, Copyright Museum of London

 December 2019 marked 100 years since the introduction of the Nurses Registration Act.
 This introduced a compulsory register for nurses and was fundamental in improving the standard and safety of patient care.

 The Partnership is working alongside organisations and individuals to fund-raise and develop activities and resources to raise awareness of Ethel Gordon Fenwick’s achievements.
 These include professional seminars and public events as well as education packs for schools.

-With support from International Council of Nursing Ethel’s headstone in St Helena’s Church in Thoroton, Nottinghamshire has recently been restored.
+With support from The International Council of Nurses, Ethel’s headstone in St Helena’s Church in Thoroton, Nottinghamshire has recently been restored.
 The Royal British Nursing Association have donated a commemorative bench for the church yard where visitors can take time to reflect on Ethel’s life and work.

 Our vision is to raise local and national awareness of Fenwick’s pioneering work and her considerable contribution to the legal recognition of the status of nurses as healthcare professionals.